 Solar Roadways® (SR) has a complex electrical layer.
 Electrical components are placed on a circuit board that is then enclosed between two pieces of glass and hermetically sealed to protect the sensitive electronics.
-The solar cells, heating elements, and LEDs are covered thoroughly in other sections.
-This section covers the other electrical topics.

 Solar Roadways® is compatible with energy storage devices.
 Home batteries can be used if customers wish to incorporate them.
 Many people tell us they are planning to pair Solar Road Panels for driveways, patios, etc., with Tesla’s batteries.

 Solar Roadways® can replace all current centralized power stations and become the smart grid for each nation, with sufficient installed infrastructure.
 The Cable Corridor remedies the need for unsightly utility poles.
 The Cable Corridor that runs alongside Solar Roadways® can provide a home for utility lines.
-Power lines, telephone lines, etc. can be placed within the Cable Corridor.
+Power lines, data lines, etc. can be placed within the Cable Corridor.
 This can significantly reduce outages from storm events.
 This would also provide easy access to all systems, making maintenance and repair simple.
-The safety of utility workers who must now climb poles and dig for cables buried in the ground would be increased.
+The safety of utility workers who must now climb poles and dig for cables buried in the ground would be protected.
 Landscapes would be unmarred.
 Power can be generated everywhere – from all walking and driving surfaces.

-All walking and driving surfaces supply power to homes and businesses.
+All walking and driving surfaces can now supply power to homes and businesses.
 Less energy needs to be transported over long distances, resulting in less energy loss.
 It also means smaller cables are required, saving materials (and therefore costs).
 SR produces the power closer the point of use.

 Some have expressed concerns about theft.
 Each panel has its own microprocessor, which communicates wirelessly with the surrounding panels.
 They monitor one another for malfunctions or problems.
 If someone were able to pull a panel out of the road and load it on a truck, the stolen panel would continue communicating with all of the other panels in the road.
 The road would know exactly where it was and how fast it was moving.
 The panel would literally lead the authorities to the thief.

 Weight sensors are electrical devices that can be used to determine the pressure on a surface.
 This technology works, but has proven to be expensive to implement.
 SR is designing their own technology, which will be integrated to the panel design upon its completion.
 Adding these sensors to SR panels essentially turns each panel into a type of scale.
 They can sense objects of (or above) a certain weight on the surface of the panel and the microprocessors can take any programmed action; this can warn drivers of potential hazards in the road.
 We are working to implement this technology into our latest model: SR5.

 This will make new safety features possible: As a pedestrian steps off of a sidewalk and onto a SR crosswalk panel, the microprocessor signals to the other panels in the crosswalk that someone or something has entered the crosswalk.
 All of the panels in the crosswalk can then flash until the pedestrian has safely reached the other side.
 The SR panels can also warn oncoming drivers.
 The road panels in front of oncoming cars can tell the drivers to “SLOW DOWN”, in letters illuminated in the road’s surface.
 The rest of the road can incorporate these sensors as well.
 The road could warn drivers of moderately massed objects in the road, e.g., a person, an animal, a fallen tree, a large rock, etc.